soumya-ranjan-sahoo/academic-webprofile/content/home/posts.md

   date_start = "2018-10-10"
   date_end = ""
   description = """Graduate student in the department of computer science with a strong focus on machine learning and information systems.
-  * Thesis: <i>: (Ongoing) Currently writing my thesis with the Department of Databases and Information Systems, Max-Planck Institute for Informatics, and under the supervision of Dr. Erisa Terolli on Adhoc Neural Information Retrieval systems for the health domain.</i>
+  * Thesis <i>: (Ongoing) Currently writing my thesis with the Department of Databases and Information Systems, Max-Planck Institute for Informatics, and under the supervision of Dr. Erisa Terolli on Adhoc Neural Information Retrieval systems for the health domain.</i>
     """